aidanmeharg/tankbattles/README.md

 Once a player has lost all 3 lives, their opponent is proclaimed victorious!

 I decided upon this project idea because I have had so much fun in the past playing simple 2-player games (ex.
-Fireboy and Watergirl)
+Fireboy and Watergirl, Tanks 2 etc.)

 ### User Stories